luapower/website/www/md/faq.md

 And then I found Lua, and I fell in love.
 I knew there was a lot of code to write, or at least to assemble, to turn it into something useful, but there was no turning back.
 I was hooked.
-Lua had a good escape-hatch to C, for the moments where I would find myself loosing the bet with the CPU, so I wasn't worried about speed much.
+Lua had a good escape-hatch to C, for the moments where I would find myself losing the bet with the CPU, so I wasn't worried about speed much.
 And then came LuaJIT, and later on, LuaJIT2 and the ffi, and I started [playing around][winapi] with it one night, and from there, things got out of hand, and now I can't stop :)